Research and Innovation Action

 The European Commission mobilises €123 million for research and innovation to combat the threat of variants.

-Two calls are published and will open on April 13 2021:
+Two calls are published

 - Vaccines & therapeutic clinical trials to boost COVID-19 prevention and treatment